 In 2005, Pakk relocated to Los Angeles.
 Since then, he has worked with some of the biggest composers in Hollywood including John Debney, Marcelo Zarvos, Tony Morales, Toby Chu, Rob Cairns, Keith Power, and Brian Tyler.
-Pakk has contributed additional music on close to 300 TV episodes (including Hawaii Five-0, Burn Notice, Warehouse 13, and Dallas), and over a dozen blockbuster films (such as Furious 7, Avengers: Age of Ultron, Teenage Mutant Ninja Turtles, and Power Rangers).
+Pakk has contributed additional music to over 300 TV episodes (including Hawaii Five-0, Burn Notice, Warehouse 13, and Dallas), and over a dozen blockbuster films (such as Furious 7, Avengers: Age of Ultron, Teenage Mutant Ninja Turtles, and Power Rangers).
 Furthermore, he has scored numerous projects on his own, including the feature film SWAY (dir.
 Rooth Tang), which was an official selection at the 2014 Toronto International Film Festival, and the short film Tsuyako (dir.
 Hikari), which won over 30 awards from festivals all around the world.
-Drawing from his unique life experience as an immigrant and as a gay man, Pakk’s music possesses a compelling breadth and depth, allowing him to be a great storyteller.
+Most recently, Pakk has been selected as one of eight composers to take part in the Universal Composers Initiative 2021-2023.